Search

 Diploma Programme

-OYIS was authorized as a Diploma Programme school in February of 2021.
+OYIS was authorized as a Diploma Programme school in February of 2021, with our first-ever graduating class in 2023.
 We are excited to offer a challenging, academically enriching program to grade 11 and 12 students in downtown Osaka.

 The Diploma Programme is a world-class university preparatory system recognized by universities around the world.
 At OYIS, we strive to support students through their DP journey and help them find places in universities of their choosing.